Versace listing in 3-5 years still on the agenda - CEO

 An initial public offering in three to five years is "not mandatory but it is part of the vision of the company", Gian Giacomo Ferraris said.

-Ferraris was speaking after the company announced Blackstone would take a 20 percent stake in a deal worth 210 million euros (172 million pounds).
+Ferraris was speaking after the company announced Blackstone would take a 20 percent stake in a deal worth 210 million euros ($287 million).

 Blackstone will take a seat on Versace's board of directors but will not necessarily participate in the day-to-day running of the company.